Lime712/Fastdustry/README.md

     }
 }
 ```
-- try to use consts instead of statics, because they get interpreted on compile time, so they code is faster, eg:
+- Try to use consts instead of statics, because they get interpreted on compile time, so they code is faster, eg:
 ```rust
 pub const VERSION: &str = "143.0";
 ```